The Murder of Palm Desert Jane Doe, February 1980

 The investigation into Jane Doe's identity, as well as her death, has since gone cold.

 Jane Doe's fingerprints and dental records are available for comparison, while her DNA is not.
-She has three MP exclusions on NamUs: she is not Debra Kidwell, Rebecca Dunn, or Lana Coronado.
-Her NamUs case — #UP7139 — was created May 12, 2010, and last updated June 30, 2025.
+She has four MP exclusions on NamUs: she is not Denise Dorfman (see above), Debra Kidwell, Rebecca Dunn, or Lana Coronado.

 Anyone with information regarding Jane Doe is urged to contact Coroner Sergeant Nancy Rissi of the Riverside County Sheriff- Coroner Bureau at (951) 443-2300 or CoronerUnidentified@riversidesheriff.org.
 The agency case number is 1980-44366.
 The decedent's unidentified ID is U80-003.